 About the Campaign Against Genocide Museum

 The Campaign Against Genocide Museum is one of eight museums in Rwanda.
-It was inaugurated in 2017 by Rwanda’s President, His Excellency Paul Kagame, and is managed by the Institute of National Museums of Rwanda.
+It was inaugurated in 2017 by Rwanda’s President, Paul Kagame, and is managed by the Institute of National Museums of Rwanda.

 The museum also highlights a traditional road point located about 800 meters behind the parliamentary avenue.